diogro/expressionVariance-manuscript/main.md

 The higher the rank, the higher the expression SD of a given gene.
 Genes that were expressed in at least 50% of the studies were included in the rank.
 In order to project a particular gene onto the PC1 of the between-study correlation matrix, we impute missing values using a PCA-based imputation [@Husson2019-sl].
-The imputation procedure has minimal effect on the ranking, and imputing missing SD ranks at the beginning or at the end of the ranks produces similar results.
+The imputation procedure has minimal effect on the ranking and imputing missing SD ranks at the beginning or at the end of the ranks produces similar results.
 We also create a tissue-specific variance ranking, using the same ranking procedure but joining studies done in the same tissue type.
 For this tissue-level ranking, we only use genes that are expressed in all studies of a given tissue, and in this case no imputation is required.
 For tissues that are represented by a single study, we use the SD ranking for that study as the tissue rank.